TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 96/Psalms 96.8.md

 ---

-Ascribe unto Jehovah the glory due unto his name: Bring an offering, and come into his courts.
+Ascribe to Yahweh the glory due to his name.
+Bring an offering, and come into his courts.